malik-talaouzine/autobahn/README.md

 - 🔄 Periodic data fetching and DB sync
 - 💾 Data persistence in MySQL
 - 🧩 Modular Django templates and static assets
+- 🔍 **Click on any map element** to view detailed information about it

 ---